Suicidal

 What can I do to help someone who may be suicidal?

-- Be sure and willing to listen and accept the individual's feelings and express yours
+• Be sure and willing to listen and accept the individual's feelings

-- Take action by removing any means they may have to commit suicide
+• Take action by removing any means they may have to complete suicide

 Are there common misconceptions about suicide?